tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Mac SDK 文档/快速入门_intl.md

 ## Overview

 Thank you for using Tencent Cloud Game Multimedia Engine SDK.
-This document provides an overview that makes it easy for Unreal developers to debug and integrate the APIs for Game Multimedia Engine.
+This document provides an overview that makes it easy for Mac developers to debug and integrate the APIs for Game Multimedia Engine.

 ## How to Use